QuHarmonics/The-PSREQ-Pathway-A-Molecular-Framework-for-Viral-Neutralization-and-Therapeutic-Adaptation/Herpes simplex virus (HSV)/readme.md

-Here's how the introduction could be refined and adapted to the HSV section with all the molecular data incorporated:

-* * *

-**The PSREQ Pathway: A Molecular Framework for Viral Neutralization and Therapeutic Adaptation**
+# The PSREQ Pathway: A Molecular Framework for Viral Neutralization and Therapeutic Adaptation

 ### Introduction